golioth/developer-training/website/docs/zephyr-training/02_helloworld/compile-hello-world.md

 2. Open main.c and start the VS Code terminal

-    * In the VS Code Explore, click on `app` to unfold it
+    * In the VS Code "EXPLORER" side bar, click on `app` to unfold it
     * Unfold the `02_helloworld` and `src` folders
     * Double click on `main.c` to open it in the editor
     * In the bottom pane, click "TERMINAL".
 We start in the `zephyr-training` folder